N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [ ] Scan specific branches
 - [ ] Scan since a given commit
 - [ ] Update Signatures command
+- [ ] Implement threading for local path scans
+- [ ] Ability to use the .gitignoe when scanning for ingoring paths and files

 ### Testing
 - [ ] Make tech debt fail build process